As a small business manager, your job is to maximize employee productivity. Here are 4 tips sure to achieve results.

 - Conference room management

 - New employee training and on-boarding

 - Billing and bill pay

 This is the crux of success.
 While we have listed the various channels and tactics below, ultimately, you should already know your most effective communication channels and have a repeatable sales process.
 At this stage, success is all about efficient execution.

-Here are the marketing and sales tactics your organization should be using to scale.
+Here are the marketing and sales tactics your organization should be used to scale.
 Perhaps a few are not required based on the specific attributes of your business and target market.
 Most growth companies though will have most of these in operation.